 This makes almost anything possible with WordPress - Advanced Custom Fields is basically tuning for WordPress.

-When do I need Advanced Custom Fields?
+What do I need Advanced Custom Fields for anyway?

 In a nutshell: You'll probably need Advanced Custom Fields when the basic elements in the WordPress backend aren't enough for what you're trying to do.
 Perhaps you're faced with a challenge that can only be solved partially, or not at all, with posts and pages.